 As noted above, this issue is still under investigation.

-Since the issue first came to our attention, a significant volume of testing of samples of FRB core that we and various licensees already held ‘in stock’ has occurred, with only a small percentage of such tested product reported as containing asbestos.
+Since the issue first came to our attention, a significant volume of testing of samples of FRB core that we and various licensees already held ‘in stock’ has occurred, and it is clear the impact of the issue is not uniform – in the sense that it has impacted some individual FRB cores but not others.

-Initially, our belief from these testing results and other available information that the contamination issue may primarily have impacted only more recently imported FRB core.
+Initially, our belief from these testing results and other available information that the asbestos issue may primarily have impacted only more recently imported FRB core.
+However, from subsequent sample testing of relevant doors in market we identified that the asbestos issue appears to have impacted stock for approximately the past 2 years.